 Kiwis are nutritious and tasty but should not replace your chickens’ main diet in any capacity.
 As regards chickens’ food, there are 2 main classes: treats and main feed.
 Treats are goods that should only constitute 10% of your chickens’ diet because they don’t contain all the essential nutrients your chickens need.

 Besides, they can cause complications for your chickens if ingested in high amounts.
-For example, kiwis are high in sugar, and excessive amounts can cause piles, obesity, high blood pressure, etc., among other diseases for your chickens.
+For example, Kiwis are high in sugar, and excessive amounts can lead to obesity and other health issues in chickens, among other diseases for your chickens.

 The main feed is the food that contains all the essential nutrients your chickens need and can’t harm them when consumed in high amounts.
 It’s usually made with grains like oats, soybean, wheat, alfalfa, peas, etc. You can buy it in stores or make it yourself.
 Other foods apart from the regular chicken feed are called treats.